What Are the Difference Between Hares and Rabbits?

 Sometimes, hares will inhabit tree hollows that other animals abandon.

-They have a wide area of choice regarding their habitat choice since they tend to live alone or in pairs in above-ground nests.
+They have a wide range of habitat choices since they tend to live alone or in pairs in above-ground nests.

-The physical structure of the hare is an adaptive feature.
-Their Longer legs help them escape the reach of predators when threatened, and Longer ears help them hear from farther away to detect prey in their habitat and warn them of an approaching predator so they can take cover.
+The hare’s physical structure is an adaptive feature.
+Its longer legs help it escape the reach of predators when threatened, and its Longer ears help it hear from farther away to detect prey in its habitat and warn it of an approaching predator so it can take cover.

 Rabbits, on the other hand, often live underground in complex burrow systems called warrens.
-Sometimes they create warrens, and at other times they may steal burrows from other species.
+Sometimes, they create warrens; at other times, they may steal burrows from other species.

 This burrow system can be close to ten feet deep and up to 150 feet long.
 It keeps them safe from predators and gives them multiple ways to exit the ground safely.